 We now look at a neural network that learns to recognize handwritten digits.
 It is a classical example that is used on many occasions and you can search the web for its many implementations, to deepen your understanding.
 It is also the simplest form of a neural network, called a multilayer perceptron.
 Although it is the simplest, it nevertheless showcases all the important concepts in deep learning.
 We use it as a means to pin down what we mean by knowledge and also as a vehicle to introduce all the AI concepts we will need.
 The data on which the network is trained is the MNIST dataset of handwritten digits, usually split into 60,000 training images and 10,000 testing images.
 Let's see how a network is trained to recognize handwritten digits:

-The video above and the following one cover the most important aspects of deep neural networks and the payback for understanding them is very substantial; whenever AI will appear in the news you watch or in conversations you are having, you would have this very helpful videos in your mind and the mystery would be lifted.
+The video above and the following one cover the most important aspects of deep neural networks and the payback for understanding them is very substantial; whenever AI will appear in the news you watch or in conversations you are having, you would have these very helpful videos in your mind and the mystery would be lifted.
 Now, you noticed that a few mathematical functions sneaked into the previous video.
-Although the math is not absolutely necessary to understand ,they may be of help, now and later: Math
+Although the math is not absolutely necessary to understand the rest of the article, these functions may be of help, now and later: Math